Tsu-gu/ubuntu-server-into-desktop/README.md

 `sudo apt update && sudo apt upgrade`
+I recomend installing the firefox snap first. and then running the next command.
 # Near the end it will try to restart the snapd service which will take 5 minutes.
 Let it do its thing.
 `sudo apt install ubuntu-desktop`